 - Received webmentions are displayed as comments

-Some open source publishing software supports webmentions and is ready for typical users:
+Some open source publishing software with core support for webmentions and is ready for typical users:

-Plugins exist for some open source publishing software:
+Plugins exist for some open source publishing software and CMSs:

 brid.gy is a service that sends webmentions for comments/replies, likes, and reposts on Facebook, Twitter, Google+, and Instagram posts.
 It uses original post discovery to find target links for the webmentions.
 GitHub repo here.